-Be careful to provide our crawler access to your robots.txt file, so we will know if you've specified certain sections of your site you don't want crawled.
+Be careful to provide our crawler with access to your robots.txt file so that we will know if you've specified that certain sections of your site should not be crawled.

 Creating a meta tag

-Rather than use a robots.txt file to block crawler access to pages, you can add a meta tag to an HTML page to tell robots not to index the page.
-This standard is described at our Webmaster Help Center .
+Rather than use a robots.txt file to block crawler access to areas of your site, you can add a meta tag to an HTML page to tell robots not to index specific pages.
+This standard is described in our Webmaster Help Centre .